-Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a disinfectant added for water treatment below which there is no known or expected health risk.
+Maximum Residual Disinfectant Level disinfectant added for water treatment below which there is no known or expected health risk.
 MRDLGs are set by the U.S. Environmental Protection Agency.

-Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) -The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U. S. Environmental Protection Agency
+MCLGs are set by the U. S. Environmental Protection Agency.

-Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Public Health Goal (PHG) - The level of a contaminant drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.

-Primary Drinking Water Standard (PDWS) - MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Drinking Water PDWS) - MCLs for Primary Drinking Standard (PDWS) contaminants that affect health along with their monitoring and reporting requirements, an water treatment requirements.

-Regulatory Action Level (AL) - The concentrations of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Regulatory Action Level (AL) -The concentrations of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally -occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water include:
+As water travels over the surface of the land or through the ground, it dissolves naturally -occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity. present in source water include: